Dead River Falls is one of the Upper Peninsula’s best hikes and luckily, it’s located in Marquette.

-You know you’re at the Dead River parking lot when you make it to a road that loops back to where you came in on.
+You know you’re at the Dead River parking lot when you make it to a parking lot with a power plant and porta potty.
 There is limited parking but usually that’s not an issue.
 Park up the road IF you are faced with an overcrowded day.
-Its about a 15 minute drive from the heart of the city.
+Its about a 12 minute drive from the heart of the city.

 Dead River Falls Trailhead

 The Dead River Falls trailhead is adjacent to the parking lot.
-Pass by the gate and scramble up the hill and follow the path for about a .25 mile until you arrive at a set of wooden stairs.
-Follow these stairs down and your hike is on its way.
+Pass by the gate and scramble up the access hill and follow the steep gravel path for about a .25 mile until you arrive at a set of wooden stairs (above).
+Follow these stairs down until you hit the water and stay right.

-The hike itself is pretty easy but there are many opportunities to get off trail and bounce around a bit.
+As stated before, the hike is pretty easy besides the early stretch of steep exposed roots.
 Depending on your athleticism and energy, there are some incredible lookout points that are definitely worth climbing to.
 There are numerous spots to wade in the water and also fly fishermen can bait their lines for some fishing.
-Landscape Photographers will love this hike because of the varying amount of available compositions to be made.

 Other Dead River Falls Information

-- Dogs are allowed on the trail!
+- Dogs are allowed on the Dead River trail!
 Although they are allowed, the one section may pose a challenge for a dog who isn’t well acclimated to difficult terrain.

 - In the Summer bring Water and Bug Repellent!
-Bugs are no joke on this trail.
+Bugs are relentless when bad

-- The Trail can get crowded as it’s a local favorite.
+- The Trail can get crowded during warm months as it’s a local favorite.
 If possible, caravan as parking is limited or bike/hike in.

 - Bring your camera!
-This hike is gorgeous and lends itself as one of the best places for photography.
+This hike is gorgeous and lends itself as one of the best places for photography in Marquette.
+Landscape Photographers will love this hike because of the varying amount of available compositions

 Is there anything else I can help you with?
-Here is the full link to all of my Michigan resources to get you to where you need to be.
-If you want, you can hire me as your tour guide where we explore all of the surrounding areas and I make sure you don’t waste any time here.
-If you’re in to photography, I run 1 hour classes that will also highlight my favorite part of the city.
+Here is the full link to all of my Michigan Travel resources to get you to where you need to be.